 Russian Olympic officials appeal to CAS over suspension by IOC

-The IOC the Russian Olympic Committee on October 12 for violating the territorial integrity of Ukraine by recognising sports bodies in illegally annexed territories.
+The IOC suspended the Russian Olympic Committee on October 12 for violating the territorial integrity of Ukraine by recognising sports bodies in illegally annexed territories.

 The Court of Arbitration for Sport (CAS) has registered an appeal filed by the Russian Olympic Committee (ROC) against the decision by the International Olympic Committee (IOC) to suspend its membership, the independent judicial body said.